ericrenone/Dual-Path-Convergence/README.md

    - Gain adaptation (\(\alpha_t\)) mimics **inverse temperature control**, analogous to minimizing Gibbs free energy in hardware.
    - Updates balance sensitivity and stability, reducing unnecessary switching in silicon while maintaining fast convergence.

+4. **Lambda Calculus (Functional Inspiration)**
+   - Update rules can be conceptually viewed as **first-class functions**, emphasizing composability and modularity of reactive vs. adaptive paths.
+   - This perspective informs the design of **decoupled, composable update operators**, but is **not literally implemented** in code.

-> ⚠️ Note: Ergodic theory, Čencov, and FEP are **design inspirations**, not PDE/matrix computations in code.
+> ⚠️ Note: Ergodic theory, Čencov, FEP, and Lambda Calculus are **design inspirations**, not literal computations in code.

 ---